AlibabaCloudDocs/sls/intl.en-US/Developer Guide/Access control RAM/Assign a RAM role to an Alibaba Cloud account.md

 **Note:**

--   For more information about how to call the AssumeRole operation, see [Samples]().
+-   For more information about how to call the AssumeRole operation, see [SDK for Java](/intl.en-US/SDK Reference/STS SDK Reference/SDK for Java.md).
 -   After a RAM user obtains the AccessKey ID, AccessKey secret, and STS token, the RAM user can access Log Service by using the SDKs.
 For more information, see [Overview](/intl.en-US/Developer Guide/SDK Reference/Overview.md).